mark3334/COMP30880_ComicCodex/Submission/Sprint6_README.txt

 The writer class handles editing a document such as adding translated panels, adding audio tags for each balloon content, splitting panels that have two balloon texts.

+We ended up not using the XmlWriter.main method as for the scenes translating it was producing each audio tag 12 times along with
+12 panels for each panel ... for some reason.
+This happened when adding audio just to the translated doc.
+No such error occurred when adding audio just to the Sprint5scenes.
 AudioManager
 This is a singleton class that reads in an indexes.txt into a hashmap to support amortized O(1) lookup for some text to the index of its corresponding mp3 files.